-Factor 7 evaluates the purpose of contacts, which can range from factual exchanges of information to situations involving significant or controversial issues and differing viewpoints, goals, or objectives.
+This factor evaluates the purpose of contacts, which can range from factual exchanges of information to situations involving significant or controversial issues and differing viewpoints, goals, or objectives.
 The evaluation criteria are described in four paragraphs labeled a through d.

-At Level b, the purpose of the contacts is to provide advice to managers on noncontroversial organization or program related issues and concerns.
+At Level b, the purpose of the contacts is to provide advice to managers on non-controversial organization or program related issues and concerns.
 Contacts typically involve such matters as identification of decision-making alternatives; appraisals of success in meeting goals; or recommendations for resolving administrative problems.

 Level b is met.
-The appellant advises managers on noncontroversial program issues and concerns, e.g., explaining DSS setup, processes, and procedures and providing them alternatives on how the workload data may be captured or reported.
+The appellant advises managers on non-controversial program issues and concerns, e.g., explaining DSS setup, processes, and procedures and providing them alternatives on how the workload data, costs, and items may be captured or reported.
+For example, the appellant advised a manager by explaining how DSS worked and the processes involved in capturing data for mental health and social work patients.

 At Level c, the purpose of the contacts is to influence managers or other officials to accept and implement findings and recommendations on organizational improvement or program effectiveness.
-Employees may encounter resistance due to such issues as organizational conflict, competing objectives, or resource problems.
+Employees may encounter resistance due to such issues as organizational conflict, competing objectives, or resources problems.

 Level c is not met.
-The appellant advises managers on resolving DSS processing and procedural problems.
-For example, the appellant advised a manager by explaining how DSS worked and the processes involved in capturing social work clinical workload with the mental health patients.
 The record shows that the appellant is not involved in contacts involving influencing others or where management resistance is present, or in making recommendations on organizational improvement or program effectiveness.
+Any contacts equivalent to Level c are made by the Site Manager.